 Definition / Meaning

-Floating rate bonds, also known as floating rate notes, are a type of bond characterized by floating rate of interest.
-Floating rate of interest means a rate of interest that is derived using a benchmark or reference rate which could be any external rate of interest like U.S. Treasury Bill Rates, LIBOR, EURIBOR, Federal Funds Rate etc. Normally, there is a margin or spread added to the reference rate and the coupon rate is denoted like ‘LIBOR + 1%’, ‘EURIBOR + 1%’, or ‘Federal Funds Rate + 1%’.
+Floating rate bonds, also known as floating-rate notes, are a type of bond characterized by a floating rate of interest.
+A floating rate of interest means a rate of interest derived using a benchmark or reference rate, which could be any external interest rate like U.S. Treasury Bill Rates, LIBOR, EURIBOR, Federal Funds Rate, etc. Normally, a margin or spread is added to the reference rate, and the coupon rate is denoted as ‘LIBOR + 1%’, ‘EURIBOR + 1%’, or ‘Federal Funds Rate + 1%’.

-Since, these bonds are having semi variable rate of interest, they are also called floaters.
-They are complete opposite to fixed rate bonds.
-These types of bonds are normally issued by government organizations, institutional investors, mutual funds etc. for tenure between 2 to 5 years.
+Since these bonds have a semi-variable interest rate, they are also called floaters.
+They are the complete opposite to fixed-rate bonds.
+These types of bonds are normally issued by government organizations, institutional investors, mutual funds, etc., for tenure between 2 to 5 years.

 Impact of Interest Rate Fluctuations

-When interest rate rise, fixed rate bonds lose value whereas these floaters are not impacted because the interest receivable to the investor also rise with rise in market interest rate.
-On the other side, when the market interest rates fall, fixed rate bonds gains value but there is no beneficial impact because the interest receivable on floaters also reduces.
+When the interest rate rises, fixed-rate bonds lose value.
+In contrast, these floaters are not impacted because the interest receivable to the investor also rises with the rise in the market interest rate.
+On the other side, when the market interest rates fall, fixed-rate bonds gain value, but there is no beneficial impact because the interest receivable on floaters is also reduced.

-The value of these bonds are not affected much when the interest rate market fluctuate.
+The value of these bonds is not affected much when the interest rate market fluctuates.
 In other words, they are free from interest rate risk as far as the investors are concerned.

 Floating Rate Bond Funds and ETF

-There are fund which are only investing debt instruments having floating rate of interest and these funds are called floating rate bond funds or floating rate funds.
-To add to the concept, when these funds are traded in open market, they are called Floating Rate Bond ETF where ETF stands for exchange traded funds.
+There are funds that are only investing in debt instruments having a floating rate of interest.
+And these funds are called floating-rate bond funds or floating rate funds.
+To add to the concept, when these funds are traded in the open market, they are called Floating Rate Bond ETF, where ETF stands for exchange traded funds.
 Some of the examples of top funds of the US in this category are as follows:

 - iShares Floating Rate Bond ETF (FLOT)